K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **Bootstrap**: An overview of all the layout and components available in bootstrap, for faster UI creation.
 - **CSS-Project**: A first-hand copy of Spotify's UI, simply using HTML and CSS.
 - **JS-1**: A basic understanding of JS as a programming language.
 Starting with variables, data types.
 Creation of variables using the `var`, `let` and `const`, strings, `typeof`.
+- **JS-2**: Understanding logical and comparison operators, and conditional statements, truthy and falsy values of JS, template literals.